Patrick Moravec avatar

 WordPress has evolved since its beginnings in 2004.
-It was originally a blogging platform that was developed for the "democratization of publishing" and quickly became very popular.
+It was originally a blogging platform that was developed for the “democratisation of publishing” and quickly became very popular.
 The vision of WordPress co-founder Matt Mullenweg was to make publishing content on the internet accessible to everyone, regardless of technical knowledge.

 CLIs have been used for as long as computers have existed.
 The principle is very simple: you give one or more commands to the interface and your computer executes them.
 For example, this command outputs the user name with which you are currently logged in to your PC: